psycopg/psycopg2/doc/src/advanced.rst

     >>> point_oid
     600

-or by querying the system catalogs for the type name and namespace (the namespace for system objects is :sql:`pg_catalog`):
+or by querying the system catalog for the type name and namespace (the namespace for system objects is :sql:`pg_catalog`):

     >>> cur.execute("""